 Things to Do in Cambria

-Stay at one of our Inns and take advantage of some exciting activities.
-From fabulous wine tasting tours to exciting ocean kayaking adventures, you’ll find a wide variety of ways to make your stay with us even more enjoyable.
-If you are interested in the history of Cambria, be sure to visit the Cambria Historical Museum in the Historic East Village now located in the Gunthrie-Bianchini House.
+Stay at any of our oceanfront hotels on Moonstone Beach Drive and take advantage of nearby activities.
+From wine tasting tours to ocean kayaking adventures, you’ll find a wide variety of ways to make your stay with us even more enjoyable.
+If you are interested in the history of Cambria, be sure to visit the Cambria Historical Museum in the Historic East Village.

 Fiscalini Ranch Preserve

 Fiscalini Ranch Preserve, formerly the East-West Ranch, is 436-acres once slated for development with houses and a golf course.
 This pines to the sea property was purchased by citizens of Cambria to be dedicated as of forever open space to be enjoyed by all.
 It includes many outstanding trails for hikers and cyclists of all skill levels.
 You will also discover several handmade benches created from the driftwood so prevalent along our coastline along the way, so take a moment to sit and really enjoy the views.
 The bluff trail is an easy stroll offering fantastic vistas of the Pacific Ocean.
 Keep an eye on the kelp beds for spotting sea otters, as they wrap themselves up in the kelp for sleeping.
 As you take in the impressive expanse of untouched natural beauty, don’t forget to look for migrating whales, frolicking dolphins and a variety of sea birds.
 As you explore the forested trails you may come across a fox, squirrel, or deer in their natural habitat.

 Hiking & Biking in Cambria